Towards Costless Model Selection in Contextual Bandits: A Bias-Variance Perspective: ALGORITHM

-Here $\hatf_m$ is an estimate of the reward model obtained using data from previous epochs, $\hat{a} = \max_a \hatf_m(x,a)$ is the predicted best action, $\gamma_m>0$ is a parameter that controls how much the algorithm explores.
-The algorithm also maintains a set of possibly well-specified model-class indices denoted by $\indexset_m$, sometimes referred to as the "index set" for convenience.
+Here, $\hatf_m$ is an estimate of the reward model computed via $\MSOracle$ with data from previous epochs, and ${\hat{a} = \arg\max_a \hatf_m(x,a)}$ is the predicted best action.
+The exploitation parameter $\gamma_{m}$ governs the balance between exploration and exploitation.
+The higher the value of $\gamma_m$, the greater the probability that the greedy action $\hata$ is chosen.
+The remainder of this section focuses on how the exploitation parameter $\gamma_m$ should be chosen.

-At the end of any epoch $m$, $\CVBandit$ uses the data collected in epoch $m$ (denoted by $S_m$) to construct the reward model $\hatf_{m+1}$ and exploration parameter $\gamma_{m+1}$.
-The reward model $\hatf_{m+1}$ is the output of a model selection oracle ($\MSOracle_M$) with input $S_m$.
-For every model class $\F_i$, there is a corresponding exploration parameter denoted by $\gamma_{m+1,i}$ and given by \eqref{eq:model-gamma}.

-The algorithm chooses the exploration parameter $\gamma_{m+1}$ by first constructing the index set ($\indexset_{m+1}$), choosing $i_{m+1}$ to denote the smallest index in this set, and setting the the exploration parameter $\gamma_{m+1}$ to be the exploration parameter corresponding to the model class $\F_{i_{m+1}}$.
-The index set $\indexset_{m+1}$ is constructed by using a misspecification test oracle ($\MisspecificationOracle$) on every class index in $\indexset_m$ and removing those class indices that are determined to be misspecified with high probability.
-We describe our requirements of the misspecification test oracle ($\MisspecificationOracle$) in \Cref{sec:understanding}, and describe constructions of such oracles in \Cref{sec:misspecification}.